e85th/macros/README.md

 * Properties are set in the order specified in the `:setters` vector.
 * If the map does not have a non-nil value for a key then the corresponding setter is not invoked.
   - Behind the scenes, the macro uses `if-some`.
 See tests for expansion.
+* Generated code should *not* generate reflection warnings.

 Copyright © 2019 E85th